wp-plugins/simple-wp-sitemap/readme.txt

 3. Xml sitemap

 == Changelog ==

+= 1.0.4 (March 18, 2015) =
+* Added options to include category, tag and author pages
+* Changed layout a bit and made it more responsive
+* Changed font to a more readable one

 = 1.0.3 (March 16, 2015) =
 * New layout for both html and xml sitemaps